tmtsoftware/icd/icd-web-server/README.md

 * icd.db.host is the host name where mongodb is running (default: localhost)
 * icd.db.port is the port for mongodb (default: 27017)
-* icd.db.name is the name of the mongodb database (default: icds)
+* icd.db.name is the name of the mongodb database (default: icds2)

 Usage
 -----